 8. 3 Why research is important

-Without trial results, treatment decisions would only be based on:
+Without research, medical care would only be based on: